lyang3331/beautiful-jekyll/_posts/2018-06-29-second-month.md

 ---
 So many things happened in August.
 Finished internship, moved to new apartment, got hair cut, and started to get ready for job seeking.

-The only thing remained not changing is the happy time we spent together.
+The only thing remained unchanged is the happy time we spent together.

 ![august.png]({{site.baseurl}}/img/august.png)